moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 This document creates a registry of track formats.
 The track format indicates how media is broken into groups and how each object is encoded.

 DISCUSS What about non-media formats?
-Should this be in a separate draft?
+Should this registry be in a separate draft?

 |--------------|---------------------------------|
 |  Format      |  Name                           |